-Illustration showing what harvested rainwater can be used for
+What can harvested rainwater be used for?

 Harvested rainwater is ideal for keeping money in your pocket, conserving our precious water resource, and for protecting our environment from the damaging effects of contaminated stormwater runoff from your property.